 So when you’re out doing your school supply shopping or see those great sale ads, think of the children and purchase some of these supplies.
 You may bring donations to the church office during the week, or on Sunday mornings for the rest of the summer.

 - Scrip: To help fund our outreach activities, we sell scrip gift cards.
 Each month you can order gift cards from hundreds of vendors.
 You will receive the full face value on all SCRIP cards that you purchase.
 In addition, the business will donate a percentage of the sale back to the church for outreach.
 It is a Win-Win situation.
 Use SCRIP whenever you shop.
-The next deadline is July 6 (you will receive the cards on July13).
+The next deadline is Sept.
+14 (you will receive the cards on September 23).
 The order form and a list of all available vendors can be found below.
 For more information on Scrip, please click here.

 - SHARE lunches: Each Thursday for the past thirty years, teams from First Church cooks and serves a lunch at Share House.
 If you would like to help with this once a month commitment, we can find a team for you to join.
 No experience necessary!